Sorrento vs Positano: An Honest Comparison from Someone Who’s Stayed in Both

 That’s not a problem if you’re happy staying put, revisiting the same beach, or building your days around one main plan.
 It’s just not ideal if you want to cover a lot of ground.

 If you’re planning multiple day trips or want maximum flexibility, Sorrento is the stronger base.
-If you’re treating your accommodation as part of the experience and don’t mind a slower rhythm, Positano makes sense.
+If you’re treating your accommodation as part of the experience and don’t mind a slower pace, Positano makes sense.

 11. Food, restaurants & prices

-Positano is more about setting .
+Positano is more about atmosphere.

 12. What suits you best?